zhooravlik/vagrant-ansible-m2devstack/README.md

 Legacy tests: `./run-legacy.sh`

+If you want ot run tests under EE, you should configure this bash scripts to use EE folder

 If you want to run static tests only on diff between branches, you can use next commands to generate files containing changed files and upload them to virtual host.
 Don't forget to specify branches.